Can’t Get Numb

 Similarly, some people have accessory nerves in unusual places in the lower jaw.
 For example, there may be an accessory innervation of the lower teeth by the mylohyoid nerve.
 If you’re looking for detailed technical information, this article explains more: Four Common Mandibular Nerve Anomalies That Lead To Local Anesthesia Failures.

-Again, there are always workarounds to these problems, but you may need a dentist with a special interest in advanced local anaesthesia techniques.
+Again, there are always workarounds to these challenges, but you may need a dentist with a special interest in advanced local anaesthesia techniques.
+Read our tips on finding a dentist and email potential candidates to find out if they think they can help you!

 3. Infection (“Hot Tooth”)

-A raging localized infection (an acute abscess) can lessen the effectiveness of local anaesthetic.
+A raging localised infection (an acute abscess) can lessen the effectiveness of local anaesthetic.
 You can read more about abscesses on our root canal treatment page.

-When there is a raging localised infection (an acute abscess), the local anaesthetic may not work as well 2.
+When there is an acute, painful abscess, the local anaesthetic may not work as well 3.
 Using more local anaesthetic (or using a different technique) usually does the trick:

 It’s very very rare for a tooth to be so acutely infected that local won’t work properly.
 Usually, you can get around it by either putting more local in or else using a block injection to freeze the entire quarter of the mouth rather than just around the tooth. – Gordon Laurie, BDS